ike9000e/Classic-AltTab/readme.md

 	Similarly to the built-in Alt-Tab feature in Windows, shows a menu that allows selecting the window to switch to.
-	Configured to use key combinations Win+Tab and Win+Shift+Tab to navigate in the list of current windows on the desktop.
+	Configured to use key combinations Win+Tilde and Win+Shift+Tilde to navigate in the list of current windows on the desktop.

 	Unlike Windows Alt-Tab feature, it only show simple list of winndows